zlwaterfield/vortex/README.md

 DUB_API_KEY=<your_dub_api_key> (optional)
 ```

+4. **Start adding files**
+Use the Vortex folder as your local hosting directory.
+Each file you add will be part of the next sync.
+It supports folders as well.

 ## Usage

-To run the script to synchronize your files to S3 and generate short links:
+Run the script to synchronize your local files to your R2 bucket and generate short links:
 ```bash
 python sync.py
 ```